-After the Board of Education meeting on February 28, 2006, the Board of Education will hold a public hearing on March 15, 2006 at Woodlawn High School.
-The final decision of the Board of Education is slated to occur on March 28, 2006.
+The Board of Education will held a public hearing on March 15, 2006 at Woodlawn High School.
+The final decision of the Board of Education is slated to occur this evening.

 Appendix I - Community Forum Boundary Options Packet Appendix II - Community Forum Results